selwynpolit/d9book/book/setup_mac.md

 ### git

-Although the macOS comes with git, it is probably wise to install the latest with homebrew:
+Although the macOS comes with git, it is probably wise to install the latest with homebrew using the following command:

 ```
 brew install git
 ```

 #### .gitconfig
 In your $HOME directory, create the .gitconfig file.
 Replace my name and email address with yours.
+I've added some useful aliases which allow nice shorthand commands like `git co branch_abc` `git hist` etc.

 ```
 # This is Git's per-user configuration file.